 PwC’s processing of personal data is carried out in accordance with s.
 3(1) of the Danish Act on Television Surveillance (tv-overvågningsloven).
 There are signs in our office showing that CCTV is in operation.

 Recordings of visitors by the reception are stored for up to one year.

-Both recordings and CCTV footage are securely stored and reviewed only on a need to know basis (e.g. to look into an incident) and only by selected persons.
+Both recordings and CCTV footage are securely stored and reviewed only on a need to know basis (e.g. to look into a security incident) and only by persons with a work-related need for this.
 CCTV footage is typically overwritten automatically after 30 days unless an issue that requires investigation (such as a theft) has been identified.

 Personal data will be disclosed to the police only where a security incident requiring investigation (e.g. theft).

 PwC engages data processors, including IT suppliers, to whom we make personal data available.
 PwC enters into data processing agreements with all data processors to ensure appropriate security.

 PwC processes personal data in order to provide a certain service, e.g. the booking of meetings, requests for PwC to contact the visitor, newsletter signup or participation in online chats.
 Moreover, PwC collects personal data for the purpose of remember the visitor's settings, make traffic measurements, track the visitor's use of the website and targeted marketing.